LearnersGuild/guide/Game_Manual/Moderator_Guide.md

 -------

-### Third Monday
+### Third Friday

 - If you're going to drop out talk.
-You have 10 days to make up your mind.
+You have 5 days to make up your mind.